 To think that we can do without a sizable contribution from nuclear power is very high risk thinking.
-To abandon nuclear power could have incalculable consequences for our society.
-It could also have incalculable consequences for the less developed countries if the developed countries were to compete for increasingly scarce oil as a result.
+To abandon nuclear power could have incalculable consequences for the less developed countries if the developed countries were to compete for increasingly scarce oil as a result.
 And it is very easy to show that if the energy supplied by nuclear power had now to be met from other sources, there is no credible answer.